 , our weekly lessons for aspiring artists, and Alcona Authors

 , our bimonthly sessions for writers.
 These classes will resume September 18 and 19, respectively.
 Masks will be required.

 Also closed down are the free weekly guitar lessons

 for high school students, the free weekly ukulele lessons

 for elementary children and the free weekly Grand Art

 program of art lessons at the Lincoln Senior Center for fourth- and fifth-graders and senior citizens.
 Reopening of all these programs depends on permission from the schools and, in the latter case, from the senior center.
-Both hosts are eager to start again in the fall.
-The governor's recent plan for reopening the schools has given the school administration guidelines for September.
-Inspiration Alcona will consult with the schools in August, when the administrators have a better idea of their overall plans.Summer Art for Youth
+Both hosts are eager to start again in January if the first semester of school goes well.Summer Art for Youth

 , an indoor activity, will resume in 2021.